 - numerous students come from the Spanish gypsy community who has settled down in the region after arriving from Spain, sometimes for several generations now.
 They speak both catalan and/or castillan and French.
 Unfortunately, because of their cultural values, they often leave school at an early age.

 - isolated foreign minors are sometimes welcomed too: the SAE (Service d’Accueil à l’Enfance) is the local institution which sends these minors to our school which is the only one in the city to welcome them.
-Two students from Sub-Saharan Africa were received last year.
+Students from Sub-Saharan Africa are frequently received.